 At the top of town is Candie Gardens.
 Once the formal gardens of a private home, they are now open for the public to enjoy and house the Guernsey Museum & Art Gallery.
 The tearoom has lovely views over the town and across to neighbouring islands.
 Castle Cornet has been at the forefront of the island's history for hundreds of years and there are five museums inside its walls to explore.

-If you take the steep cobbled steps that lead down to the seafront from beside the Cock and Bull pub in Cornet Street you will see the remains of a time when witches were considered a real threat.
-If you look closely at the wide wooden doors of the private houses that line the top of the alley, you will see circles burnt into them which were thought to ward off witches and evil spirits.
 A short walk further up the hill takes you to the door of Hauteville House, where Victor Hugo lived between 1856 and 1870.
 His town house has been preserved as a museum, which captures the French writer's eccentric life with its amazing collection of furniture and artefacts.

 If you want to uncover more about St Peter Port's hidden past, Accredited Guides are available to take you on a variety of guided walks or pick up a copy of our Map of St Peter Port from the Guernsey Information Centre, with five trails taking you to different areas of the town.

 View the webcam from the Old Government House Hotel below!